toolsplus/nx-forge-examples/README.md

 ### Forge executor

-We define a `forge` executor target definition in `nx.json` that allows to run arbitrary Forge CLI commands for any Forge app.
+The plugin adds an inferred `forge` executor target to all projects it detects as Forge apps (projects that contain a manifest.yml).
+This allows you to run arbitrary Forge CLI commands for any Forge app.

-To enable the `forge` target on a Forge app project simply add the following `forge` target definition to the project's project.json: `"forge": {}`.

-After that, run any Forge CLI command as follows:
+To run any Forge CLI command for a Forge app project run:

 ```shell
 nx forge <my-forge-app> variables list